yl-ang-hub/game-reverse-xi/README.md

   - Any side without legal move left will be skipped for that turn.
 If both sides have no legal move left, then the game will end.
   - First, the game will identify all the empty squares.
 Then the same recursive function (`checkMove()`) is utilised to check if any of the empty squares constitute a legal move.
   2. the board still have empty squares for the game to continue
-- Once both conditions cannot be met, then it means that the game has ended.
-The game will trigger an end game sequence to calculate the winner and display on the screen.
+- If both conditions cannot be met, the game will end.
+The game will trigger an end game sequence to calculate the winner, display on the screen and disable player's interaction with the board.

 ### Designing for a Computer Opponent